electronicayciencia/TNC-Telnet/README.md

 ## Caveats

-This software only run on Windows for now.
+This software only runs on Windows for now.
 To run it in Linux you'd need to adapt the channel module.
 TCP sockets error codes are quite different between Linux and Windows.